tangshuang/nautil/docs/view/view.md

 A View is a super Component which is reactive for Controller, Model, and streams.
 Why we need a super Component?
 Because we need to combine all parts together.
 In a View, you can do what you do in a Component, and you can also combine with Controller so that the View will rerender when Controller trigger something.

+- alias: `Container` in order to avoid conflict with `View` from react-native.

 ## Usage

 ```js